XP: General Page File Tweaks For Improving Your System Speed

 Using a page file less than 1.5 times the amount of physical RAM installed on your computer will also decrease your computer efficiency.

-Be sure to frequently defragment the drive that contains your page file as well.
+Also, be sure to frequently defragment the drive that contains your page file.